-If a maintenance supply of a Covered Medication has not been dispensed to a Member eligible to receive a maximum allowable Days Supply, the following CPhACS response code will be generated: KX-PATIENT IS NOW ELIGIBLE FOR MAINTENANCE SUPPLY.
+If a maintenance supply of a Covered Medication has not been dispensed to a Member eligible to receive a maximum allowable Days' Supply, the following CPhAPCS response code will be generated: KX-PATIENT IS NOW ELIGIBLE FOR MAINTENANCE SUPPLY.

-For long-acting maintenance medications, Providers can submit a Days Supply greater than 90 days.
+For long-acting maintenance medications, Providers can submit a Days' Supply greater than 90 days.
 This will enable Providers to maintain accurate patient pharmacy records and is in alignment with provincial directives and EMR requirements.
-Days Supply should be reflective of the prescribed dosing interval and in accordance with professional judgement of the dispensing pharmacist.
-The relevant claims could be subject to audit, and could lead to reversals and/or adjustments.
-According to the current CPhACS, the allowed maximum days' supply is 999.
+Days' Supply should be reflective of the prescribed dosing interval and in accordance with the professional

-Note: Maximum allowable Days Supply specifications do not apply to compound claims.
+Note: Maximum allowable Days' Supply specifications do not apply to compound claims.